asyncapi/modelina/docs/input_processing.md

 # Input process

 The [InputProcessor](../src/processors/InputProcessor.ts) is our main point of entry for processing input data.
-It uses the defined input processors (`AsyncAPIInputProcessor`, `JsonSchemaInputProcessor`, ...) by first calling `shouldProcess` function for each input processor to figure out if the input data should be processed.
-Once a processor have been found it

-If no processes returns true it defaults to `JsonSchemaInputProcessor`.
+It uses the defined input processors (`AsyncAPIInputProcessor`, `JsonSchemaInputProcessor`, ...) by first calling `shouldProcess` function for each input processor to figure out if the input data should be processed by the respective processor.
+If it should the `process` function is then called.
+It uses a first-come, first-serve principle, where the first processor that accepts the input process's it.
+If no processor accepts the input it defaults to `JsonSchemaInputProcessor`.

 The `process` function are expected to return `CommonInputModel` which is a wrapper for the core data representation of `CommonModel`.
 This is done to ensure we can return multiple models for any input to allow for references, inheritance etc.

 As said the core internal representation of a data model is `CommonModel`.
 This contains the data definition by using known keywords from JSON Schema, but instead of it representing a validation rules it represent data definition.
 The explanation for the `CommonModel` properties can be found [here](../API.md##CommonModel).